Introduction and Background

 • The 1930’s λ-calculus is the core of a modern functional programming language

-• Lisp, late 1950’s (McCarthy)
+• Lisp, late 1950’s, McCarthy

-• Goal application space: artificial intelligence programming
+• Goal application space: artificial intelligence programming (symbolic AI back then)

 • Typed functional languages, 70’s & 80’s: Milner’s ML and its descendents Haskell and OCaml